a1v0/a1v0.de/articles/servicenow/my-requests-widget-not-showing-requests.md

 category: servicenow
 ---

-A problem many people eventually face on their instance is that the My Requests widget doesn't show any  requests, even though the user used to be able to see them.
+A problem many people eventually face on their instance is that the My Requests widget doesn't show any of your requests, even though you have some.

 If it's not caused by a widget customisation (woe betide anybody who modifies this widget!), then it's likely that your Employee Center plugin is out of date.